 Advertisers use conversion value decode as an alternative to using options avaialble in Conversion Studio.
 If you use Decode, it means you are responsible for setting updateConversionValue according to your app logic.

-Apart from setting the conversion value in the app, the remainder of the flow, features, and reporting options are the same as those described in the SKAN solution guide.
+Apart from setting the conversion value (CV) in the app, the remainder of the flow, features, and reporting options are the same as those described in the SKAN solution guide.
 This means that at the expiry of the activity window (controlled by you), iOS sends the postback to the ad network, who forwards it to AppsFlyer.
-AppsFlyer decodes the conversion value according to your mapping into events processed just like decoded conversion values set by the SDK.
+AppsFlyer decodes the CV according to your mapping into events processed just like decoded CVs set by the SDK.

 Custom conversion value—Decode

-Implementing custom conversion value requires that you upload a CSV file containing your conversion value mapping to the AppsFlyer platform.
+Implementing custom CV decode requires uploading a CSV file containing your CV mapping to the AppsFlyer platform.